Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.Storage.DataScan.md

 ### Configure with Bicep

-To enable Defender for Storage:
+To enable sensitive data threat detection in Microsoft Defender for Storage:

 - Set the `properties.pricingTier` property to `Standard`.
 - Set the `properties.subPlan` property to `DefenderForStorageV2`.
+- Configure settings for the `SensitiveDataDiscovery` extension.

 For example: